-Programming the Future of AI: Ethics, Governance, and Justice
+Programming the Future of AI: Ethics, Governance, and Justice (sold out)

 Hosted by Berkman Klein Center for Internet & Society